Skip to main content

 Does Zijin Shi Fang handle dietary restrictions?

-No specific dietary policy is documented for this venue.
-As a Cantonese kitchen, expect dishes built around pork, seafood, and poultry — common allergens and non-pork requirements are worth communicating directly when booking or on arrival.
+No specific dietary policy is documented.
+As a Cantonese kitchen, expect dishes built around pork, seafood, poultry — common allergens and non-pork requirements are worth communicating directly when booking or on arrival.
 Communicating in Mandarin or Cantonese will get you a clearer answer than English at most Haizhu neighbourhood restaurants.

 What should I order at Zijin Shi Fang?